LAIR3/BDK2/README.md

 kurtosis clean --all
 ```

-For more information about the CDK stack and setting up Kurtosis, visit our [documentation](https://docs.polygon.technology/cdk/) on the Polygon Knowledge Layer.
+For more information about the CDK stack and setting up Kurtosis, visit [documentation](https://docs.polygon.technology/cdk/) on the Polygon Knowledge Layer.

-## Contact

-- For technical issues, join our [Discord](https://discord.gg/0xpolygonrnd).
-- For documentation issues, raise an issue on the published live doc at [our main repo](https://github.com/0xPolygon/polygon-docs).

-## License
+# License

 Copyright (c) 2024 PT Services DMCC